 It is intended that this power be exercisable by the Chair, without the need for any Council resolution.
-The Chair may choose to order the removal of a person whose actions immediately threaten the stability of the meeting or wrongly threatens the Chair's authority in chairing the meeting.
+The Chair may choose to order the removal of a person whose actions immediately threaten the stability of the meeting or wrongly threatens the Chair's his or her authority in chairing the meeting.